 Outdoors face coverings are required only when social distancing of six feet or more cannot be maintained.

-For the Fall 2020 Semester, the University is distributing one UAG-branded face covering to each student, staff and faculty member.
+For the Spring 2021 Semester, the University is distributing one UAG-branded face covering to each student, staff and faculty member.
 The University will also sell masks at a minimal fee to individuals who forget, lose or damage their face coverings and need a quick replacement.

 Importance of wearing a face covering